Carson Kelly Player Props: Diamondbacks vs. Mets

 Carson Kelly At The Plate

-- Kelly is batting .189 with a double, a home run and two walks.
+- Kelly has a double, a home run and two walks while batting .175.

-- In five of 11 games this season (45.5%), Kelly has reached safely via hit, and that includes multiple hits twice.
+- Kelly has gotten a hit in five of 12 games this year (41.7%), with multiple hits twice.

+- He has homered in one of 12 games, and in 2.3% of his plate appearances.

 - He has scored a run in two games this season, but just a single run each time.